mue-li/Rt-to-RI/README.md

 [2] National Institute of Standards and Technology, NIST Chemistry WebBook, Standard Reference Database; https://doi.org/10.18434/T4D303 <br>
 [3] van Den Dool, H. & Kratz, P. Dec.
 (1963), A generalization of the retention index system including linear temperature programmed gas-liquid partition chromatography.
 Journal of Chromatography 11, 463 - 471; https://doi.org/10.1016/S0021-9673(01)80947-X

-# Acknowledgement
-A big thank you for the technical support in developing and debugging the web application goes to Jonas.